RafaelHiguera/play-billing-samples/UnityServer/README.md

 3. Then go to `cd functions` and run `npm install`

+4. Check in the **package.json file** that the **engines and dependencies arrays** have the latest version for each package

-4. Run `firebase deploy` to deploy your server to Cloud Functions for Firebase
+5. Run `firebase deploy` to deploy your server to Cloud Functions for Firebase

 # Useful information